grahamstark/local_benefits/README.md

 =============================================================
 July 2013

-This is a little piece of code put together as part of an unsuccessful project bid (such is life..)
-Hopefully, someone will find it useful (perhaps even the people who won the bid..).

-It takes an FRS dataset and produces sample weights that makes the dataset (or a subset of it) match 2011 Census data for each local authority in England and Wales.
+This little piece of code takes an FRS dataset and produces sample weights that makes the dataset (or a subset of it) match 2011 Census data for each local authority in England and Wales.
 So in principle you can treat the whole FRS sample as if it came from that Local Authority.
 The weight generator uses a technique described in [Survey Reweighting for Tax Microsimulation Modelling](http://ideas.repec.org/p/nzt/nztwps/03-17.html]) by John Creedy.